jimshowalter/architecture-enforcer/README.md

 Architecture analyzer/enforcer for Java codebases.

-There are many tools for code analysis, including dependency analysis and cluster identification.

-But those tools just report on the current state of the codebase.

-A tool might, for example, run the HCS algorithm on the code, and detect that there are some clusters, but the odds that those clusters are how you wish the code is clustered are extremely low, particularly in legacy code (which tends to be mass of unwanted dependencies).

-In contrast, this tool compares a codebase's current state to a desired target state that you define, identifying and reporting on all references that violate the aspirational target architecture.
+Compares a codebase's current state to a desired target state, identifying and reporting on all references that violate the target architecture.
 A companion project, https://github.com/jimshowalter/architecture-enforcer-sample, provides a sample war used by this project's tests, and in this documentation.

-## Important Note ##

-This tool depends on you taking the time to define your desired target state.

-If you aren't able and/or willing to take the time to define your target state, this tool can't help you.

-There is no known tool that can generate a target state for you.
-All most tools can do is tell you that the code is a mess, which you already know.

-Often programmers on a legacy codebase will say the code sucks, but without a target state to compare to, there's no data.
-Sucks compared to what?
-How much does it suck, and in what ways, specifically?

 ## Defining Target State ##